 sNode maintains the number of polygons contained within a node's 3-D space.
 Each node has a coordinate that represents the center of the node, as well as a size variable that tells you the distance from the center of the node to one edge (making each node a perfect cube).
-For each polygon in the node, a pointer is kept to point back to the respective spolygon structure used to store the polygon data.
+You use the PolygonList array to store index values into an array of sPolygon structures (which contain information about every polygon in the NodeTree).
 Last, there are pointers to eight child node pointers that construct the tree structure.
 Note that a quadtree uses only the first four child node pointers.